un01s/rustcode/NOTES.md

 * a capacity

 This group of data is stored on the stack.
 The data itself is the memory on the heap.

+* At any given time, you can have either one mutable reference or any number of immutable references.
+* References must always be valid.